The circular economy & carbon reduction targets

 - In a circular economy, greenhouse gas emissions are reduced by design, and the focus on supply chain transparency enables targeted emissions reductions.

-Start measuring and reducing your emissions today
+Start calculating and reducing your emissions today

-Measuring, reporting, and reducing emissions is key to meeting Paris-aligned targets – in any kind of economy.
+Calculating, reporting, and reducing emissions is key to meeting Paris-aligned targets – in any kind of economy.
 Normative guides you along the path to net zero emissions.